Rosalinda González Valencia: Early life

 When González was young, her family was poor and grew avocados for a living in a plantation field they owned in Michoacán.
 By the 1970s, however, the family began cultivating and trafficking marijuana and opium poppy from Mexico to the United States.
 González's economic status improved when her siblings emigrated to the U.S. in the 1980s and got involved in the drug trade in California.
+González would manage to migrate to the United States as well.
 Her siblings worked for the Milenio Cartel, a criminal group from Michoacán that was formed several members of González's family; their main leader was Armando Valencia Cornelio ("El Maradona" and/or "El Juanito"), who was responsible for large shipments of narcotics to the U.S. from the Mexican states of Michoacán and Jalisco.
-(Note: He was arrested by security forces in 2003 in Guadalajara, Jalisco, and was convicted 47 years in prison for drug trafficking in 2010.)
+(Note: He was arrested by security forces in 2003 in Guadalajara, Jalisco, and was convicted and sentenced to 47 years in prison for drug trafficking in 2010.
+He would be released from prison early in 2020, but was by that point in time confirmed to be sufferring from cancer.
+By March 2026, he was still described as having only been a leader in the Milenio Cartel.
+His "lucrative relationship" with drug trafficking is also acknowledged to have ended with his 2003 arrest.)
 Though few details are known of her personal life, security forces believe that González was married to Armando.
+In November 2021, it was reported that she was in fact also the niece of Armando.
+In spite of this, Armando was also acknowledged to be only "somewhat older" than Rosalinda, having been born in 1959.
+They would have at least one child together: Juan Carlos Valencia González.
 Armando and González eventually separated in the 1990s, and she began dating Nemesio Oseguera Cervantes ("El Mencho").